Your data

 Can I export my data?

-Everything is a git repo.
-Clone it and you have a complete copy — full history included.
+All customer content is in git repos.
+Your Team Context and Ledger checkouts give you a complete copy — recordings and full history included.

+Repeat that for each Ledger you want to back up.
 No export wizard, no CSV downloads, no waiting for a support ticket.
 It's git.
+We will keep improving the checkout and portability experience over time.

 Can SageOx employees see my data?